Posts Tagged ‘future’

 1. Follow @epchat to be informed about upcoming chats.

-2. Take just a couple of minutes to suggest and vote on #eventprofs chat topics.
+2. Take just a couple of minutes to suggest and vote on chat topics.
 If there’s a topic you want to talk about, suggest it!
-If there’s a guest you want, suggest him or her, together with the topic!
+Is there’s a guest you want?
+Suggest them, together with the topic!
 If everyone added at least one topic just once a year and did comparison voting on five pairs of suggestions, we’d have a great pool of suggestions.

 4. I would love to move our #eventprofs site from the creaky (but free) pbworks wiki to something more streamlined (a free WordPress site would probably work).
 But I don’t have the time to do this myself right now.
 If you would be prepared to help with this project, I promise to have your likeness, links, and a generous profusion of thanks prominently displayed on the resulting gloriously updated version.
 Contact me!